Contact

 The GPI developers identify indicators relevant to these principles then populate them with verifiable data.
 As one example, the pure economic activity stemming from the explosive growth of urban sprawl contributes greatly to the GDP.
 Yet, along with sprawl come non-economic costs such as increased commuting time, land use conversion, along with water and air pollution.
 In short, just because we are exchanging money within an economy does not necessarily mean that we are sustainable or prosperous.

 While it has long been realized that GDP is an insufficient measure of wellbeing; even its creator, Simon Kuznets, stated that “The welfare of a nation can scarcely be inferred from a measurement of national income” in 1934.
 However, that has not prevented GDP’s primacy as the measure of progress.
 The first effort to improve upon GDP as a measure of progress occurred in 1972, when American economists William Nordhaus and Nobel Prize winner James Tobin developed the Measured Economic Welfare (MEW).
-Ecological economist Herman Daly (professor emeritus at the University of Maryland, College Park) and theologian John Cobb picked up their work nearly two decades later as they investigated how to develop a macro measure of welfare by creating the Index of Sustainable Economic Welfare (ISEW).
+Ecological economist Herman Daly (former professor at the University of Maryland, College Park) and theologian John Cobb picked up their work nearly two decades later as they investigated how to develop a macro measure of welfare by creating the Index of Sustainable Economic Welfare (ISEW).
 The public policy think tank Redefining Progress built upon the work by Daly and Cobb and created the GPI in 1995 and has since been calculated for many countries and states by academics.
 Maryland became the first U.S. state to formally calculate and maintain GPI accounts in 2010.
 Other states, like Vermont, Hawaii, Minnesota, and Washington, have since begun tracking their GPI but Maryland is currently the only state which updates the GPI annually.

 Maryland Quality of Life Initiative